data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/how-to-use-haystack-ai.md

 !pip install haystack-ai sentence-transformers transformers "huggingface_hub>=0.22.0"

 2. Set up API keys for Hugging Face and OpenAI.
+%%Give a small guide on how to get openai and hugging face api keys, or give links on how to get them%%
 ```
 import os
 from getpass import getpass